fleandrei/Web3_Referendum/README.md

 You can edit this file according to your needs.
+To launch the migration on ropsten:

+`$ truffle migrate --network ropsten`

+You can edit the truffle-config.js to add other networks.

 ### Web3 direct democracy project initialisation:
 Once a Web3 Direct Democracy project has just been deployed, it hasn’t any register or delegation.
 Citizens_Register and DemoCoin contracts haven’t any authority in their _Register_Authorities_ list.